faheemshahid8017/DeepFake-Detector_AI_Project/README.md

 - Real-world applications in media verification, legal evidence authentication, and misinformation combat.
 - Demonstrated effectiveness with a large dataset (190,000+ images) and robust performance metrics.

-This is a final-year AI project by Faheem Shahid (233618) and Zahid Ali (233635), supervised by Prof. Hafiz Muhammad Mueez Amin.
+This is a 5th-semester AI project by Faheem Shahid (233618) and Zahid Ali (233635), supervised by Prof. Hafiz Muhammad Mueez Amin.

 ## Features